PhraseExpress is installed like most regular programs on a Mac:

 - Download the installation file.

 - Double-click the installation file.

 - Click and drag the PhraseExpress symbol from left to right onto the Applications folder:

 - Launch PhraseExpress.
 It will show a start wizard if launched for the first time.

 Important macOS settings

-Due to security mechanisms implemented in macOS, PhraseExpress requires some settings on your Mac to provide its service:
+Due to security mechanisms implemented in macOS, PhraseExpress prompts you to grant access to following security settings: